Templarrr/articles/magic_works_on_symbols.md

 And you are, of course, absolutely correct.

-All of these things do make magic more potent, after all, everyone knows that Magic works on Symbols!
+All of these things do make the magic more potent, after all, everyone knows that Magic works on Symbols!

 ...